 The circle got tighter and there was a lull.

-Slowly it dawned on everyone that what they had was something very precious,
+Slowly they realized that they had something very precious,

 should be kept from the teachers.

-They had the school’s biggest bully squirming abjectly on the floor,
+They had the school’s bully squirming on the floor,

-A victim that invited punishment, and a bully, that justified it.
+A victim inviting punishment, and a bully, justifying it.